w3f/polkadot-wiki/docs/general/faq.md

 ### Why can't crowdloaned DOT be staked?

-DOTs contributed to a sucessful crowdloan campaign by a parachain are bonded for the entire lease period, which is two years on Polkadot.
+DOTs contributed to a successful crowdloan campaign by a parachain are bonded for the entire lease period, which is two years on Polkadot.
 The crowdloaned DOT cannot be used for any other DOT utility functionalities like staking and democracy.
 In exchange to the lost staking rewards or liquidity of DOTs, the parachain team may offer rewards to the contributor.